 Colin’s clear and insightful summary of their season cruising the Windward Islands of the Caribbean.
 This is the real story on this popular cruising destination from a deeply experienced voyager.

 “Boat Boys” in the Eastern Caribbean.
-Now there’s a subject to rouse passionate debate in in any group of cruisers.
+Now there’s a subject to rouse passionate debate in any group of cruisers.
 Colin does his usual insightful and sensitive job of exploring the issue, along with some great tips for dealing with the practitioners of that trade.
-Not to be missed.

-Colin finishes off his online book about a Trans-Atlantic via a route less traveled with a clear eyed analysis of the benefits and challenges of cruising Brazil.
-Not only will this chapter be of use to those with that country in their cruising plans, Colin also does a masterful job of discussing the issues that a voyager visiting any country with a very different language and culture from their own should consider.
+Colin provides a clear-eyed analysis of the benefits and challenges of cruising Brazil.
+Not only is this chapter of use to those with that country in their cruising plans, Colin does a masterful job of discussing the issues that a voyager visiting any country with a very different language and culture from their own should consider.